karel-brinda/MiniPhy/README.md

 ```

-### Installation
+## Installation

-Just clone and enter the repository:
+Clone the repository and enter the directory by

 ```bash
    git clone https://github.com/karel-brinda/mof-compress